oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   * _Reviewer_: inherits _Registered_ permissions and can Review advisories assigned to him (might be a subject matter expert or management)
   * _Manager_: inherits _Publisher_ permissions and can Delete; User management up to _Publisher_
   * _Administrator_: inherits _Manager_ permissions and can Change the configuration

-* It may use groups to support client separation (multitenancy) and therefore restrict the roles to actions within their group.
+* may use groups to support client separation (multitenancy) and therefore restrict the roles to actions within their group.
 In this case, there must be a _Group configurator_ which is able to change the values which are used to prefill fields in new advisories for that group.
 He might also do the user management for the group up to a configured level.
-* It prefills the following fields in new CSAF documents with the values given below or based on the templates from configuration:
+* prefills the following fields in new CSAF documents with the values given below or based on the templates from configuration:

   * `/document/csaf_version` with the value `2.0`
   * `/document/language`